JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

      visible="true" visible_text="Current File" visible_text_keys=""/>
 ```

-There are other attributes which are omitted for clarity.
+There are other attributes, which are omitted for clarity.

 The element corresponds to the following button: